Aleksey Alchevsky: Biography

 Born in Sumy, Kharkov Governorate (Sloboda Ukraine) in a family of small grocery merchant of Cossacks ancestry, Alchevsky graduated from the Sumy County School and in 1862 moved to Kharkov.
 During his young age, he was interested in left populist ideas, the poetry of Taras Shevchenko, and belonged to the Hromada movement.
 While keeping own tea store, Alchevsky continued self-education.

 During the so-called banking fever in Russia at the end of 1860s and beginning of 1870s, Alchevsky became initiator in creating the Kharkov Mutual Society (1866).
 Later in 1868, as a merchant of the 2nd Guild, he became one of the founders of the Kharkov Trade Bank with principal capital of 500,000 rubles, becoming the third commerce bank in Russia after the Saint Petersburg Private Commerce Bank and the Moscow Merchant Bank.
-In 1871 Alchevsky, as a merchant of the 1st Guild, became one of founders (along with Ivan Vernadsky, the father of Vladimir Vernadsky) of the first mortgage lending bank in the country, the Kharkov Land Bank, with principal capital of 1,000,000 rubles.
-Alchevsky was the chairman of the bank until his death in 1901.
+In 1871 Alchevsky, as a merchant of the 1st Guild, became one of founders (along with Ivan Vernadskyi, the father of Vladimir Vernadsky) of the first mortgage lending bank in the country, the Kharkov Land Bank, with principal capital of 1,000,000 rubles.
+Alchevskyi was the chairman of the bank until his death in 1901.